 Choose the quantity of beef based on how meaty you want the dish.

 Many recipes suggest browning your meat before putting it into a slow-cooking environment.
-I almost never do this, but feel free to if you want to.
+I do this when I have time, but the stew tastes great when I don’t too.

 The most common form of dried barley is pearl barley, but you can also find pot barley, which has had less of the hull removed.
 Barley hull is hard, so pot barley requires more cooking than pearl barley to soften it thoroughly.